 What Not to Miss in Siberia

-This Byzantine style church built for the veneration of the Lady of Kazan was constructed between 1885 and 1892.
-The unique structure and the colors used give the feel that the church just came out of a fairytale.
+This Byzantine-style church built for the veneration of the Lady of Kazan was constructed between 1885 and 1892.
+The unique structure and the colours give the feel that the church just came out of a fairytale.
 The church is decorated with beautiful frescos and icon works by Chinese craftsmen.
 Church of our Lady of Kazan is known to hold Irkutsk’s largest church bell.

 The Decembrists is the nickname of those who participated in the 1825 December revolt against the ascendance of Nicholas I to the throne after his older brother; Constantine secretly renounced his right to the throne.
 The Decembrists were an army force who pledged loyalty to Constantine and gathered in front of the Senate to stage a coup and they were met by fellow army troops who, in turn, pledged loyalty to Nicholas.
 The short-lived revolt was severely and easily crushed and those who took part were sentenced to hanging, prison or exiled to Siberia.

 The Decembrists’ Museum shows how several of the families of those who participated in the revolt used to live.
 As they participants were members of the army, the museum depicts their prestigious way of life during the years of their exile to Siberia.
 The museum also houses several personal belongings of the Volkonsky Family such as a pyramidal piano, a grand piano, a music box, Maria Volkonsky’s bead collection and her wall mirror.

 3. Novosibirsk Zoo – Novosibirsk